Brexit will be tough for European Investment Bank says its chief

-NEW YORK Oil prices fell 4 percent on Friday, paring most of the previous session's rise as traders noted that a tropical storm was behind this week's unexpected slump in U.S. crude inventories.

-BRATISLAVA Britain's exit from the European Union will create difficulties for the European Investment Bank (EIB), a lender owned by EU governments, the bank's president Werner Hoyer said on Saturday.
+BRATISLAVA (Reuters) - Britain's exit from the European Union will create difficulties for the European Investment Bank (EIB), a lender owned by EU governments, the bank's president Werner Hoyer said on Saturday.

 The EIB [EIB.UL] is also a central tool for an investment program the European Commission estimated would generate 315 billion euros ($354 billion) of investment in the EU and which is set to be expanded.